Qarik-Group/helm-tiller-manager/README.md

 Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.
 Happy Helming!
 Installing helm client certificates...
+Waiting for Tiller to start...
+  Running

-When Tiller is ready, test connection and certificates: helm ls --tls && echo working
+Tiller is ready, testing connection and certificates: working
 ```

 Confirm `helm` and Tiller server are working: